Exorcist Warns Witches that Casting Spells Will Come Back to Haunt Them

 Get in a Relationship with God

-Father Vincent Lampert, the designated exorcist for the archdiocese of Indianapolis who trained at the North American College in Rome and assisted with over 40 exorcisms with longtime Italian exorcist Father Carmine De Filippis, said people who want to get away from evil need to be willing to develop a relationship with Jesus.
+Father Vincent Lampert, the designated exorcist for the archdiocese of Indianapolis who trained at the North American College in Rome and assisted with more than 40 exorcisms with longtime Italian exorcist Father Carmine De Filippis, said people who want to get away from evil need to be willing to develop a relationship with Jesus.

-In spite of all the authority invested in him by the Church, Fr.
-Lampert said it comes down to a person’s willingness to reach out to God.
+In spite of all the authority invested in him by the Church, Father Lampert said it comes down to a person’s willingness to reach out to God.
 “There’s no magic involved,” he said.
 “I bring in the power and glory of Jesus Christ, but most of the time, people treat us like magicians.
 They have to be willing to pray and draw closer to God.
 The power of God is greater than the power of evil.”

-If we stay away from the occult, go to Mass, have faith in God, and pray, Fr.
-Lampert said that we are protected and even a curse will bounce off us.
+If we stay away from the occult, go to Mass, have faith in God, and pray, Father Lampert said that we are protected and even a curse will bounce off us.
 “The devil is already on the run if you are going to church and especially if you are receiving Communion.”

 A relationship with God is what gives us true freedom, Father Lampert said.
 “But freedom doesn't mean we get to do whatever we want,” he said.
 “It means having the freedom to be obedient to God.
 Otherwise we become slaves to our own passions.